timfox456/tfSpark/README.md

 ## Introduction

-Tensorflow and Spark: two powrerful tools.
+Tensorflow and Spark: two powerful tools.

 Tensorflow and Spark have a lot in common.
 Both are designed to be distributed engines for processing data.